PennLINC/Larsen_EI_Development/index.md

 # The Development of the E:I Ratio: A Guide to the Analyses and Scripts.
 The goal of this project is to measure the development of the E:I ratio using fMRI.
 First, we use a pharmalogical imaging dataset with the GABAergic benzodiazepine alprazolam to empirically generate a multivariate model for the effect of shifts in the E:I ratio on patterns of fMRI connectivity.
 We then apply this model to a large developmental and assess how model-predicted E:I ratio changes with age.
 This is a guide to the scripts used to execute the primary  analyses.

+## Requirements
+The analysis scripts should be run on R version 4.
+It requires a number of R packages which are listed within the scripts.
+Input data for the multivariate classification are too large for github.

 ## File overview
 01: This downloads the output of all the flywheel processing (including fmriprep and XCP processing).
 Those scripts can be found in xcp_fw directory.
 02: This generates connectivity matrices for all the existing parcellations we have.
 (Atlases were generated with `createCoverageAtlash.sh`).